Actinarium/Rhythm/README.md

    List<RhythmOverlay> overlays = inflater.inflate(R.raw.overlays);

    // Create the groups.
-Each group will be given an index starting from 0 RhythmGroup mainGroup = mRhythmContron.makeGroup("A group with index 0");
+Each group will be given an index starting from 0 RhythmGroup mainGroup = mRhythmControl.makeGroup("A group with index 0");
-   RhythmGroup secondaryGroup = mRhythmContron.makeGroup("Another group with index 1");
+   RhythmGroup secondaryGroup = mRhythmControl.makeGroup("Another group with index 1");
-   RhythmGroup anotherGroup = mRhythmContron.makeGroup("Group with index 2");
+   RhythmGroup anotherGroup = mRhythmControl.makeGroup("Group with index 2");

    // Assign overlays to groups
    mainGroup.addOverlay(overlays.get(0));               // add only one